digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

     ![Frequency Adjuster Screw location](./remocon-frequency-adjuster.jpg)

     > Turn this screw to make small adjustments to the frequency of the remote.
 Recommended margin of error is ±0.5mHz

+    > The Check function of the RMC-888, accessible using button 3, is helpful for fine tuning for the remote {: .block-note}

 1. done